Douglasmsw/Course_Evaluation_Search_Tool/README.md

-# Course Crawler
+# Professor Feedback Scraper and Search Tool

 This project is from when I was trying to learn webscraping.
-I wanted to scrape and store the class feedback question-by-question and make a tool (to be built) so it is easier to view and compare class-specific professor evaluations.
+I wanted to scrape and store the class feedback question-by-question and make a tool to view and compare class-specific professor evaluations.

 There are 2 different "scraping scripts" contained within this and a front end file that controls the interaction: